ericodle/GRU_Classifying_GTZAN/README.md

 - [ ] GRU_CM

 We herein provide a representative graphic for this README file and, by extension, project.
 This CM (confusion matrix) obtained upon testing our GRU model serves the additional function of showing our best achieved performance.

+- blues.00000.wav

+This .wav file is provided as a test music clip.
+The file itself was taken from the same download of the GTZAN dataset as used throughout this project, and the excerpt is from the classic John Lee Hooker song "One Bourbon, One Scotch, One Beer."
+It is classified in GTZAN as Blues.

 <p align="right">(<a href="#top">back to top</a>)</p>